diego-arteaga0/Fake-Spotify/README.md

-Rudimentary Spotify clone that works with MySQL database to display basic query results on a website.
+Very basic Spotify clone that works with MySQL database of songs, artists, and albums.
+Includes rankings, real-time search bar to display song results as user types, and the ability to add songs to Liked Songs.